julia-pascale/pascale-portfolio/finalproject_part1.md

 ### visualizations and sketches

-The story will begin with a chart of evictions over time.
+The story will begin with a chart that is yet to be designed of evictions over time.

 ![property values](/Property_Values.jpg)
 Then I will show the change in property values over time in Allegheny County zip codes that have a lot of evictions (I still need to figure out how I will define "a lot" by going through the data).